Javaria-Ahmad/TableauCustomerSegmentationDashboard/README.md

 Ph.D. in Computer Science (Data Science and Security)

 ## Project Background and Goal
-This project makes use of techniques in Tableau, such as, visualiations, interactive dashboard, and storytelling to gain insights about UK bank customers' geography, demographics, and finances.
+This project makes use of techniques in Tableau, such as, visualizations, interactive dashboard, and storytelling to gain insights about UK bank customers' geography, demographics, and finances.
 The analysis takes into account these characteristics:
 - Age
 - Balance
 - Gender